 I painted the top section with Mustard Folk Art Home Decor Chalk Paint.

-I waited for the blue section to be dry.
+I waited for the blue section to dry.

 I then added painters tape and used Imperial Folk Art Home Decor Chalk Paint for the shirt section.